Skip to Content

-Bumble is a mobile dating app that allows users to swipe left and right on each other to match.
+Bumble is a mobile dating app that allows users to swipe left and right at each other to match.
 The matching process is typically done off on physical appearance when both profiles swipe right.
 What happens when you and another person swipe right on each other?

-On Bumble, when two profiles swipe right on each other, they will get a notification that says ‘boom, you’ve matched.’
+On Bumble, when two profiles swipe right on each other, they will get a notification that says ‘Boom, you’ve matched.’
 ‘Boom’ is placed within the message to create excitement on the screen.

 In this article, we’re going to show you why Bumble says boom and what it means.